lclaytont/hwp/portfolio_site/phase_1_tutorial/README.md

 We will style our website as follows:
 1. Margins: add margins to the body so it's not so close to the edge.
-1. Size: refactor your headshot such that its size is determined by CSS as opposed to an HTML attribute.
+1. Sizing: refactor your headshot such that its size is determined by CSS as opposed to an HTML attribute.
-1. Layout: position bio next to the headshot.
+1. Layout: position bio and social links next to the headshot.
 1. Fonts: give your name a color and increase the font size of the bio text.

 #### Setting Up CSS Stylesheet